The Pupanunu people

-- Iron Butt Monkey: he walks away from a lot with minimal injury in the games as well, even a swarm of Nerbils attacking him take a while to finish him off of you fall into the pits of Tlaloc's training grounds.
+- Iron Butt Monkey: He walks away from a lot with minimal injury in the games, even a swarm of Nerbils attacking him take a while to finish him off of you fall into the pits of Tlaloc's training grounds.

 - Kid Hero: In the first game anyway.
 In the second and third games, he's a teenager

-- Nice Guy: In the games, for all intents and purposes, Tak doesn't seem to have a mean bone in his body.
+- Nice Guy: For all intents and purposes, Tak doesn't seem to have a mean bone in his body.
 Even when he is mean, its typically on the behalf of someone else who is getting harmed.